Innovation Partner for Impact

 Seeking Solutions for Automated Skewering

 Satay has been a beloved comfort food for generations of Singaporeans.
-To meet the ever-growing demand and ensure consistent supply, one satay business is automating its production.
+To meet the ever-growing demand, one satay business is looking to automate its production to ensure consistent supply while maintaining operational excellence.
 By embracing automation, the goal is to streamline processes, increase efficiency, and continue delivering the same high-quality satay that customers know and love.
 The satay company is seeking to work with automation companies to design an equipment portion and line the meats for skewering.

 Seeking Solutions in Automated Fish Deboning

-Supported by the government’s "30 by 30" initiative, Singapore aims to produce 30% of its nutritional needs by 2030, emphasizing sustainability in its food production practices.
+Supported by the government’s "30 by 30" initiative, Singapore aims to produce 30% of its nutritional needs by 2030, emphasising sustainability in its food production practices.
 A local fish farm believes in eating well and respecting the environment, where fish are given space to swim in the ocean with tides and currents.
 These fishes are farmed without any growth enhancements.
 More than 70% of the farm is made of reused materials and we use renewable solar energy for power.
 Milkfish is a hardy fish to farm.
 However, with over 200 tiny bones, it has not gain popularity with consumers.
-Therefore the local fish farm would like to work with automation companies to customise an equipment to automate the deboning process of milkfish.
+Manual removal of these bones are labour intensive.
+Therefore, the local fish farm would like to work with automation companies to customise an equipment to automate the deboning process of milkfish.

 Our Corporate Partners